There are many different symptoms that result from an iron deficiency in the body, but one of the lesser known ones is brittle nails.

 Nails are made up of a substance called keratin, which includes layers of protein that protect the soft tissues of the nail beds.
 The nails require oxygen to remain healthy, and oxygen transport is hindered when the body isn’t producing enough hemoglobin.

 Iron is an essential nutrient for healthy nails and preventing concave-shaped weak nails.
 A condition called koilonychia is marked by an abnormality of the fingernail shape with raised ridges and an inward curve.
-Koilonychia is a disorder associated with iron deficiency anemia.
+Koilonychia is a disorder associated with iron deficiency.

 Vitamins for Fingernails Splitting